rkillickdev/spelling-bee-scramble/README.md

 ```
 ___

-**8.**  I was experiencing a problem where from time to time, when hitting the go button or logging an answer, a new word would not be shown as displayed below:
+**8.**  I was experiencing a problem from time to time when hitting the go button or logging an answer, where a new word or picture would not appear as demonstrated below:

 ![Scrambled String equals correct spelling bug](docs/bugs/scrambled-string-equals-correct-answer.png)

 Frustrating as it would seem to happen randomly but fairly frequently.
 There was no error logged on the console, but using console logs in my code, I tracked down that the problem was coming from the GenerateWord function.
 And then more specifically the code I had written to deal with cases where the string of scrambled letters saved in the variable scrambledString was identical to the correct spelling of the word (See bug 7 above).
-I therefore needed a way to rescramble the letters in these situations before the rest of the generateWord function could run.
+I therefore needed a way to re-scramble the letters in these situations before the rest of the generateWord function could run.
 I separated the letter scrambling into it's own function called scrambleWord and then used a while loop to continue running this function until the condition evaluates to false:

 ```js